ezsystems/generic-field-type-tutorial/README.md

 ## Files in the repository

 Files in this repository are organized in branches.
-Each branch contains the files used in respective steps of the tutorial.g
+Each branch contains the files used in respective steps of the tutorial.